flix/flix/docs/PROJECTS.md

 This is a list of projects that are currently open for exploration.

 If you are interested in working on any of these projects, you can reach out to us on Gitter.
+If you are a bachelor or master student at Aarhus University you can reach out to Magnus directly.

 ## Auto-Completion and Program Synthesis